 Wulai Suspension Bridge Introduction

-The Wulai Suspension Bridge, located next to the Wulai New Taipei Bus Station, spans the Nanshi River and measures approximately 105 meters in length.
-The three-story high bridge piers are decorated with Atayal traditional totems.
-Unlike typical scenic suspension bridges, visitors must ascend to the third floor to enjoy panoramic views of the Wulai Valley.
-From the bridge, you can see the red tourism arch bridge to the north and take in the unique scenery where the Nanshi River and Tonghou Creek converge, along with outdoor hot springs, all while absorbing the magnificent riverside landscape of the Nanshi River.
-During the Japanese rule period, the Japanese constructed the Wulai Nanshi Suspension Bridge downstream of the Wulai Power Plant to supply water for generators and to build a dam.
-This suspension bridge is no longer in existence and was replaced by a scenic suspension bridge completed in December 2010, providing hikers with the opportunity to enjoy the breathtaking valley scenery.
-After crossing the Wulai Suspension Bridge, visitors can walk about 6 minutes to Wulai Old Street.
-In addition to shopping and enjoying local delicacies, don’t miss the night light sculpture at the Lan Sheng Bridge!
-Built in 2019, the Lan Sheng Bridge spans the Nanshi River and connects Wulai Old Street with the hot spring area.
-Every Friday, Saturday, and Sunday from 18:30 to 20:30 (every hour), the dazzling light sculptures are activated, transforming the bridge’s daytime green color into a vibrant array of lights, making it a great spot for enjoying the night scenery in Wulai.
-During the daytime, visitors can stand on the “transparent glass viewing platforms” on both sides of the bridge, walking along a 9-meter high walkway, taking in the stunning sight of the flowing Nanshi River beneath.
+Located next to the Wulai New Taipei Bus Station, the Wulai Suspension Bridge spans the Nanshi River, measuring approximately 105 meters long.
+The three-story high bridge piers are adorned with traditional Atayal totems.
+Unlike typical scenic suspension bridges, visitors must ascend to the third floor before standing on the bridge to appreciate the stunning views of the Wulai Valley, with the red sightseeing arch bridge to the north and the unique confluence of the Nanshi River and Tonghou River, along with open-air hot springs, all beautifully displayed along the majestic riverbank scenery.
+During the Japanese colonial period, in order to provide water for generators and to build a dam, the Japanese constructed the Wulai Nanshi Suspension Bridge downstream of the Wulai Power Plant, which is no longer visible today.
+It has been replaced by the scenic suspension bridge completed in December 2010, allowing visitors to hike and enjoy the spectacular river valley scenery.
+After crossing the Wulai Suspension Bridge, it takes about a 6-minute walk to Wulai Old Street.
+Besides exploring the old street and tasting delicious food, don't miss the light sculpture at the Lansheng Bridge at night!
+Completed in 2019, Lansheng Bridge spans the Nanshi River, connecting Wulai Old Street with the Hot Spring Street.
+Every Friday, Saturday, and Sunday from 18:30 to 20:30 (every hour), dazzling light sculptures illuminate the bridge, transforming its daytime green appearance into a colorful spectacle, making it a great spot for night views in Wulai.
+During the day, visitors can stand on the "transparent glass viewing platform" on both sides of the bridge, at a height of 9 meters, and gaze at the flowing Nanshi River beneath, which is truly breathtaking.